MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 5. Select an address type.
 The types of addresses available depend on the prompt you selected.
 For example, if you selected Customer, you could select the primary, ship to, bill to, or statement to addresses.
-An address type isn’t available for items or sales people.
+An address type isn't available for items or sales people.

 6. Select an address field.
 This information is defined in the Internet Information window.
 You must define the custom link information in the